greeta-movie/movies-ui/README.md

 - After successfull authorization, try any REST API endpoint
 - Go to https://grafana.yourdomain.com and find the logs and traces, generated by the endpoints (Find "Explore" menu, then go to "Loki", select "app" and then select the name of the microservice and then "Run Query")

-- as a bonus, you can clone "movie-ui" repository and test "movie" microservice UI with keycloak authorization and redirect login page (see https://github.com/ivangfr/springboot-react-keycloak for more details)
+- as a bonus, you can clone "movies-ui" repository and test "movie" microservice UI with keycloak authorization and redirect login page (see https://github.com/ivangfr/springboot-react-keycloak for more details)

 - go to "**https://movie.yourdomain.com**" and login with admin/admin (full access) or user/user (read-only access) (see https://github.com/ivangfr/springboot-react-keycloak for more details)